 Besides the rod’s performance, there is so much that goes into its selection.
-Before you hit the waters with your setup, it is essential to find the right rod for your reel.
+Before you hit the waters with your setup, it is essential to find the right rod for your best baitcaster reel.
 Anglers usually run into the casting vs spinning rod confusion.

 Typically, a casting rod is best used for bass fishing, surf casting, and trolling, using various baits and lures.
 The spinning rod on the other hand can be used for freshwater fish such as walleye, pike, trout, perch, salmon, and more.